Lighthouses of Antarctica

 - Date unknown (scientific station established 1982).
 Active; focal

 plane 18 m (59 ft); white flash every 10 s.
 9 m (30 ft) round barbell-shaped tower, painted with black and yellow horizontal bands.
-A distant view is available.
+A distant view is available, and Google has an indistinct satellite view.
 Located on an island about 1 km (0.6 mi) west of the Potter's Bay light (previous entry).
 Accessible only by boat.
 Site status unknown.
 Site manager:

 Arctowski Light, December 2010

 - Date unknown (scientific station established 1984).
 Active; focal plane 52 m (171 ft); white flash every 5 s.
 5 m (17 ft) round aluminum tower, painted with red and white horizontal bands.
 The light is visible in the upper left corner of a view of the base, and Google has a satellite view.
 The light guides vessels arriving at Uruguay's Base Artigas, near the southwestern tip of King George Island.
 Located on a promontory about 800 m (1/2 mi) south of the base.
 Site status unknown.
 Site manager: Instituto Antárctico Uruguayo.
 Admiralty G1387.8; NGA 111-2722.